Tropico 4

 - The game features a vibrant soundtrack and engaging voice acting that enhances the overall atmosphere and enjoyment.

-- With a variety of missions and the ability to customize your gameplay, Tropico 4 provides ample replayability and strategic depth.
+- With a variety of missions and sandbox mode, Tropico 4 provides ample replayability and encourages creative strategies for managing the island.

 - The game suffers from technical issues, including crashes and a problematic launcher that requires account registration, which can frustrate players.

-- The AI can be frustrating, with citizens often making poor housing choices and construction workers being slow to complete tasks.
+- The AI can be frustrating, with citizens often choosing to live in shacks despite available housing, and construction workers being slow to complete tasks.

 - 26 % positive mentions